U Visa Victory Enables Abused Bolivian Immigrant To Earn Permanent Residence

 As the investigation dragged on, the lead agent suggested Corina look into the Violence Against Women program for immigrant victims of spousal abuse.
 He mentioned that if she filed such papers, he would write a letter of support.

 A few months afterwards, church friends told her about a community forum for immigrants lacking legal status.
-At the event, she learned about VAWA and learned the program could help her possibly file for permanent residency on their own.
+At the event, she learned about VAWA and learned the program could help her possibly win permanent residency without Erick’s help.

 She decided to inquire further.
 She visited the office of an immigration paralegal suggested by her church friends.
 He told her that she qualified for green card benefits under VAWA due to the history of domestic violence and physical abuse.